-- Example 1: Integrated South Australian Activity Collection (ISAAC) reference manual - South Australian Admitted Patient Activity Data Standards available for download
+- Example 1: Integrated South Australian Activity Collection (ISAAC) Reference Manual

-- Example 2: Information on state data items for the Australian Early Development Index
+- Example 2: Australian Early Development Census Data Dictionary

 The Australian Institute of Health and Welfare has developed a repository for national metadata standards for health, housing and community services statistics and information, called the Metadata Online Registry (METeOR).